Next: Configuration, Previous: Commands, Up: Invoking GPG-AGENT [Contents][Index]

 --use-standard-socket-p

 Since GnuPG 2.1 the standard socket is always used.
-These options have no more effect.
-The command gpg-agent --use-standard-socket-p will thus always return success.
+These options

 --display string

---ttyname string
+¶--ttyname string

 --ttytype string